Lydia Holman Community Health Pioneer

 In addition to intelligence and care, Holman also demonstrated ingenuity.
 By 1930 there were sufficient paved roads in the county to make traveling by car faster and easier than horseback.
 Holman had no extra funds with which to purchase a car so she wrote President Herbert Hoover saying if she had a nice car she would be able to drive voters to the polls to vote for him in the upcoming presidential election.
 Soon, a brand new 1931 model A Ford was delivered to Holman from the White House (A model “A” angel, 1990).
-In 1936, at age 68, Holman was elected the Mitchell County Board of Health, becoming the first female elected official in the county.
+In 1936, at age 68, Holman was elected the Mitchell County Board of Education becoming the first female elected official in the county.
+She was appointed to the Mitchell County Board of Health, was Chair of the local Red Cross chapter and in 1943 she was even appointed the County Farm Agent.
 Holman spent her retirement years in her beloved Mitchell County, dying in 1962 in the VA hospital in nearby Asheville.
-She is buried in a plain grave in the Spruce Pine cemetery close to where she spent her life in unselfish service to her fellow citizens (Lydia Holman dies, 1960).
+She is buried with a plain military headstone in the Spruce Pine cemetery close to where she spent her life in unselfish service to her fellow citizens (Lydia Holman dies, 1960).

 - The great work of a little woman.
 Outlook, Dec 24, 1910 pp.909-910.